julianbrowne/piggybank/readme.md

     manager.addCall("/that", { method: "post", body: { hello: "world" } });

 JSON objects are stringified and encoded automatically.

+To simulate an HTML form POST the body data can be send with the

+    content-type: application/x-www-form-urlencoded

+using **encoding: "form"**

+    manager.addCall("/that", { method: "post", encoding: "form", body: { hello: "world" } });

 #### Call Order